kartikwar/mmdetection/docs/install.md

 If you build PyTorch from source instead of installing the prebuilt pacakge, you can use more CUDA versions such as 9.0.

 c.
-Install mmcv, we recommend you to install the pre-build mmcv as below.
+Install mmcv, we recommend you to install directly through pip.

 directly run